massalabs/massa/docs/technical-doc/dummy-network-generation.rst

 - `PUBK` : The public key corresponding to PRIVK
 - `ADDR` : The address corresponding to PUBK

-Setup your node to use the private key you just generate as its private key and staking key:
+Setup your node to use the private key you just generated as its private key and staking key:
  * modify or create the file `massa-node/config/node_privkey.key` :

  .. code-block:: bash